awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

       }
       ```

-   1. Replace the placeholder URI with S3 URI of your `hello_world.py` object\.
+   1. Replace the placeholder URI in each `Artifacts` section with S3 URI of your `hello_world.py` object\.

    1. Choose **Create component**\.